FlamingoZh/fmri_speech/Readme.md

 ## Downloading Git repo to your local computer

-The very first thing to start with is to download this Git repository to your local computer.
+The very first thing to do is to download this Git repository to your local computer.
 The easiest way is to click the green `Code` button at the top right of the repo, select `Download ZIP`, and unzip it.
 Alternatively, you can use
 ```bash
 git clone git@github.com:FlamingoZh/fmri_speech.git
 ```